Meandering the world, one whisky at a time

 Johnnie Walker Blue Label is a blended whisky made from thirty five grain and malt whiskies aged for up to 60 years.
 Master Distiller Jim Beveridge created the Johnnie Walker Blue Label to mirror whiskies’ style in the early 19th century.

 Only one in ten thousand casks from the extensive Diageo inventory make the grade.
 It has no age statement, but each bottle has a serial number.
 In South Africa, it is seen as the whisky to drink to show that you have arrived.
-It retails for around R 2 700.
+It retails for around R 2 700 in South Africa and around £ 165 on Amazon in the UK.

 Johnnie Walker Blue vs Black Label Whisky